AvaxarXapaxa/psdl/README.rst

     SDL_AnotherMethod(obj, args, moreargs);
     SDL_DestroyObj(obj);

-We can take advantage of python OOP, and psdl will export the samething like
+We can take advantage of python OOP, and PSDL will export the same thing like

 ::

     obj = psdl.SomeObj(args)
     obj.some_method(moreargs)
     obj.another_method(args, moreargs)